ElsitaK/chatbot_adventure/README.md

 building a chatbot that uses a neural network

 Master branch is simplest model and data file.
-Model branch has chatbot trained from movie quotes dataset (from the Cornell Movie Dialogs Corpus)
+<br>Model branch has chatbot trained from movie quotes dataset (from the Cornell Movie Dialogs Corpus)
-Upcoming: New branch where the movie lines will be clustered using Kmeans prior to training.
+<br>Upcoming: New branch where the movie lines will be clustered using Kmeans prior to training.

 COMPLETED: